Jero075/Encryption-Algorithm/README.md

-# Encryption-Algorythm
+# Encryption-Algorithm

-!!!DO NOT use this algorythm to encrypt passwords for public projects as I am not an expert in this field!!!
+!!!DO NOT use this algorithm to encrypt passwords for public projects as I am not an expert in this field!!!

-An algorythym to encrypt a string of any length.
+An algorithm to encrypt a string of any length.

 Parameters:
   - string = The string that you want to encrypt